Ruwantha Kellepotha

 Ruwantha Prasad Kellepotha also known as Ruwantha Kellapotha (born 13 July 1991) is a Sri Lankan first-class cricketer who currently resides in Australia.
-He has played in 21 first-class matches with 20 of them coming in Sri Lankan soil between 2011 and 2013 while a solitary first-class appearance came in Australian soil.
+He has played in 21 first-class matches with 20 of them occurring on Sri Lankan soil between 2011 and 2013 while a solitary first-class appearance came on Australian soil.

 Early career

-He pursued his primary and secondary education at St. Thomas' College, Matale.
-He played school cricket for St. Thomas' College, Matale in various age groups including under-12 (2003), under-13 (2004), under-15 (2005), under-17 (2006-2007) and under-18 (2005-2010).
-He has also captained his school team in under-15, under-17 and under-19 age categories.
+Ruwantha Kellepotha pursued his primary and secondary education at St. Thomas' College, Matale.
+He played school cricket for St. Thomas' College, Matale, in various age groups including under-12 (2003), under-13 (2004), under-15 (2005), under-17 (2006-2007) and under-18 (2005-2010).
+Kellepotha has also captained his school team in under-15, under-17 and under-19 age categories.
 He made rapid strides through school cricket with his all-round prowess and was a consistent performer at school level matches representing his school.

-He had a stellar 2009-2010 Sri Lankan schools cricket season with the ball by grabbing 108 wickets and was adjudged the Best Bowler Outstation during the 32nd edition of the Observer-Mobitel Schoolboy Cricketer of the Year awards in 2010.
+Kellepotha had a stellar 2009-2010 Sri Lankan schools cricket season with the ball by grabbing 108 wickets and was adjudged the Best Bowler Outstation during the 32nd edition of the Observer-Mobitel Schoolboy Cricketer of the Year awards in 2010.
 He also became the first player from St. Thomas' College, Matale to take 100 wickets in a single schools cricket season.
 He was also the first player from a Central Province school as well as from outstation school to complete a haul of 100 wickets for the 2009–2010 season.

-He was also adjudged as runner-up for Best Allrounder category and runner-up in Outstation Schoolboy Cricketer of the Year during the 2010 Observer-Mobitel Schoolboy Cricketer of the Year awards.
+Kellepotha was also adjudged as runner-up for Best Allrounder category and runner-up in Outstation Schoolboy Cricketer of the Year during the 2010 Observer-Mobitel Schoolboy Cricketer of the Year awards.
 He also ensured success during the 2008-2009 schools cricket season capturing 87 wickets.

-He has also played for Ragama Cricket Club in the SLC under-23 cricket tournament.
+Kellepotha has also played for Ragama Cricket Club in the SLC under-23 cricket tournament.

-He made his List A debut in the Sri Lankan domestic circuit playing for Moors Sports Club against Sri Lanka Air Force Sports Club on 31 December 2010 at the Moors Sports Club Ground during the 2010 Premier Limited Overs Tournament Tier B. He made his first-class debut in the Sri Lankan domestic circuit for Moors Sports Club against Seeduwa Raddoluwa Cricket Club on 4 March 2011 at the Moors Sports Club Ground during the 2011 Premier League Tournament Tier B.
+Kellepotha made his List A debut in the Sri Lankan domestic circuit playing for Moors Sports Club against Sri Lanka Air Force Sports Club on 31 December 2010 at the Moors Sports Club Ground during the 2010 Premier Limited Overs Tournament Tier B. He made his first-class debut in the Sri Lankan domestic circuit for Moors Sports Club against Seeduwa Raddoluwa Cricket Club on 4 March 2011 at the Moors Sports Club Ground during the 2011 Premier League Tournament Tier B.